The infinitesimal structure of manifolds with non-continuous Riemannian metrics: Introduction

 Various concepts from Riemannian geometry can be generalised to metric measure spaces such as synthetic notions of the Ricci curvature bounded below by $K$ and the dimension bounded above by $N$ for some $K \in \R$ and $N \in [1, \infty]$; the curvature dimension condition $\cd(K, N)$ defined by Lott-Villani \cite{lott2009ricci, LottVillaniJFA} and Sturm \cite{sturm2006geometryI, sturm2006geometryII}.

 In this paper however, we will focus on the generalised first order calculus on metric measure spaces.
-It emerged through the search for a criterion on metric measure spaces that distinguishes those arising from Finslerian structures from metric measure spaces arising from Riemannian structures.
-This lead to the study of Sobolev calculus on metric measure spaces.
-After the approaches from Cheeger \cite{cheeger1999differentiability}, Haj\l{}asz \cite{hajlasz1996sobolev}, and Shanmungalingam \cite{shanmugalingam2000newtonian}, Ambrosio, Gigli and Savaré introduced a Sobolev calculus based on the notion of test plans in \cite{ambrosio2014inventio} that they proved to be equivalent to the approaches in \cite{cheeger1999differentiability} and \cite{shanmugalingam2000newtonian}, leading to the definition of the Sobolev space $W^{1,2}(X)$, and a Laplace operator.
+First approaches were made by Cheeger \cite{cheeger1999differentiability} to generalise Rademacher's theorem to PI-spaces, Haj\l{}asz \cite{hajlasz1996sobolev} to prove generalised Sobolev embedding theorems, and Shanmugalingam \cite{shanmugalingam2000newtonian}.
+Later, Ambrosio, Gigli and Savaré introduced a Sobolev calculus based on the notion of test plans in \cite{ambrosio2014inventio} that they proved to be equivalent to the approaches in \cite{cheeger1999differentiability} and \cite{shanmugalingam2000newtonian}, leading to the definition of the Sobolev space $W^{1,2}(X)$, and a Laplace operator.

 In \cite{gigli2015differential}, Gigli studied conditions under which the Laplacian is linear and proposed the notion of \textit{infinitesimal Hilbertianity}.
-A metric measure space is infinitesimally Hilbertian, if the associated Sobolev space $W^{1,2}(X)$ is a Hilbert space, or equivalently if the Cheeger energy (a generalisation of the Dirichlet energy to metric measure spaces) is a quadratic form.
+A metric measure space is infinitesimally Hilbertian if the associated Sobolev space $W^{1,2}(X)$ is a Hilbert space, or equivalently if the Cheeger energy (a generalisation of the Dirichlet energy to metric measure spaces) is a quadratic form.
 Then the Laplacian is automatically linear and the theory on Dirichlet forms provides various tools to better understand the Laplacian and the heat flow.

+Examples of infinitesimally Hilbertian metric measure spaces include geodesically complete weighted Riemannian manifolds \cite{luvcic2020infinitesimal}, locally $\mathrm{CAT}(\kappa)$-spaces equipped with any Borel measure \cite{di2021infinitesimal}, and sub-Riemannian manifolds equipped with any Borel measure \cite{le2023universal}.
+Relevant notions to study the Cheeger energy are the metric speed of absolutely continuous curves (\cite{ambrosio1990metric}, \cite{kirchheim1994rectifiable}) and the slope of Lipschitz continuous functions.